danburonline/oddball-paradigm/problem_1/README.md

 ### Run the development server

 - Install all dependencies with `yarn`.
-- Start the NextJS development server with `yarn dev`.
+- Start the hot-reload NextJS development server with `yarn dev`.
 - Access the site on <http://localhost:3000>.